RichLewis007/AI-Asteroids/RUNNING-LOCALLY.md

-# 🧪 Local Testing Guide
+# Running Locally

-This guide helps you test the AI features locally without exposing your API key to GitHub.
+This guide helps you see the AI features locally without exposing your API key to GitHub.

-## 🔑 Getting Your API Key
+## Getting Your API Key

 1. Go to [Google AI Studio](https://aistudio.google.com/)
 2. Sign in with your Google account